ghc-proposals/ghc-proposals/proposals/0370-modifiers.rst

 * It resolved to an RN modifier during renaming, and resolves to a different modifier during typechecking.

-* It didn't resolve to an RN modifier during renaming, but does during typechecking.
+* It resolved to a non-RN modifier during renaming, and resolves to an RN modifier during typechecking.

 It might resolve to a different modifier if there are overlapping instances defined in this module.